 ASU relocated its Department of Biomedical Informatics to Mayo Clinic's Scottsdale campus, enabling ASU students to work alongside Mayo Clinic physicians and scientists to improve health care delivery through biomedical informatics research and applications.

-In 2017, Mayo Clinic and ASU are co-hosting a Payment Reform Summit, bringing together leaders from across the health care industry to discuss the issues surrounding current reimbursement models and to suggest alternative payment models that ensure access to and sustainability of high-quality health care in the U.S.
+In 2017, Mayo Clinic and ASU co-hosted a Payment Reform Summit, bringing together leaders from across the health care industry to discuss the issues surrounding current reimbursement models and to suggest alternative payment models that ensure access to and sustainability of high-quality health care in the U.S.